 - The cotton ball trick can be used in any dresser drawer or even in your closet.
 Pick your favorite scents and place the infused cotton balls to freshen up your entire wardrobe.
 You might even find you no longer need to use synthetic perfumes or colognes.

-Using Essential Oils in the Bathroom
+Best Essential Oil Uses in the Bathroom

 - Aside from the hall closet full of shoes, the bathroom is usually the room most associated with unpleasant smells… which means air fresheners abound.
 Instead of synthetic fragrances, fill your bathroom up with natural air-fresheners by using essential oils.
 The natural aroma of pine, fir, lemon or grapefruit essential oils are all great picks.